Sand Float Finish Stucco: The Modern Exterior Texture

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

-Step A: The Application
+Step A: The Application (Trowel)

 Step B: The Floating (The Secret Sauce)

-3. Material Choices: Acrylic vs. Cement
+3. Material Choices: Acrylic vs. Traditional Cement

-Traditional Cement Sand Finish
+- Traditional Cement Sand Float Finish:

-Acrylic (Synthetic) Sand Finish
+- Acrylic (Synthetic) Sand Float Finish:

 Conclusion: The Balanced Choice